Giuseppe Bianchi (engineer): Life

 Mainstream historiography holds that the change of the heads of the Railroads of the State after Fascism's partial takeover of power may have contributed to defeating internal resistance within Ferrovie dello Stato to using direct current.
-Nevertheless, Bianchi refused to subscribe to the fascist party, and was always troublesome if not explicitly opposed to the regime.
+Nevertheless, Bianchi refused to subscribe to the fascist party and was always troublesome, if not explicitly opposed to the regime.

 The initial failure of his attempts to reach high speeds with his locomotives and with the electric trains ETR 200 allowed his political and industrial opponents to get him dismissed from the assignment in 1937.
 He was transferred to Ferrovie Nord Milano, where he ran the complete electrification of the network and stayed on until retirement, except for a brief stint working again with the FS, from 1945 to 1946.

 Works

-Bianchi proposed the creation of four different roles for locomotives in order to specialize maintenance services more than had previously been possible.
-This strategy of specialization was not entirely new, but at that time the depot-system was very heterogeneous: inherited from the different railroad administrations left over after the 1905 birth of the national railway system, it had many different engines carrying out the same task, making management and maintenance burdensome.
+Bianchi proposed the creation of four different roles for locomotives in order to specialise maintenance services more than had previously been possible.
+This strategy of specialisation was not entirely new, but at that time, the depot system was very heterogeneous: inherited from the different railroad administrations left over after the 1905 birth of the national railway system, it had many different engines carrying out the same task, making management and maintenance burdensome.

 The four roles Bianchi proposed were: